The record must be

 You do not have to use a special recording form - any suitable format is fine.
 You may already keep records for quality assurance programs and these will be sufficient if they include all the requirements specified here.
 If your current records do not include all the requirements, simply add in the missing information.
 You do not need to keep two sets of records.

-The EPA has developed a simple standard form (PDF 45KB) you can use if you wish.
+The EPA has developed a simple standard form (DOCX 71KB) you can use if you wish.

 If you apply the same pesticide to different paddocks, crops or sections of roadside as part of the same job on one day, you only need to make one record and say which paddocks, crops or streets you treated.
 For example, if you sprayed the same pesticide mixture to tomatoes and cucumbers as part of the same job, you can make a single record for that job.
 You do not need two separate records.

-As records need to be made within 24 hours of applying the pesticide, if your job goes for more than one day you would need to record the first day's application and then add more details to that record as your job continued.
-You would not need to make a completely new record for each new day.
+As records need to be made within 48 hours of applying the pesticide, if your job goes for more than one day you would need to make a completely new record for each new day.

 It is the responsibility of the person applying the pesticide to make sure that an accurate record of that application has been made.